klovens/juxtapose/README.md

 The following steps will guide you through the process of running Juxtapose on your local machine or an AWS spot instance.

 ### Prerequisites

+The main dependencies of Juxtapose are gensim, multiprocessing, numpy, pandas, and scipy.
+See requirements.txt for the complete list of requirements.

+### Installation

+Juxtapose can be installed using the following commands.